valorcz/vagrant-memory-analysis/README.md

 and that's it!
 Now you are working in a well-prepared forensic environment, with various tools installed to streamline your analysis.

+**Note:** If a password is required (this is mostly the case of Windows OS, where the SSH implementation doesn't play along), use the password `vagrant`.
+That'll allow you to log in.

 ## Available tools

 There are three tools pre-installed and configured in the VM at the moment: